(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Joint or muscle pain

-• Purple or red dots on your skin
+• Purple or red dots on the skin

 • Urine that has a brown, pink or red color